5T33Z0/OC-Little-Translated/I_Windows/README.md

-# Adding Windows entry to OpenCore Bootmenu
+# Adding a Windows entry to OpenCore boot menu
 This guide is for adding a Windows boot menu entry so you don't have to use `0` as `ScanPolicy`.
-Instead, you can use `2687747` for example, which excludes a lot of unnecessary file systems and interfaces from scanning:
+Instead, you can use `2687747` for example, which excludes a lot of  file systems and interfaces from scanning:

 ![scanpol](https://user-images.githubusercontent.com/76865553/148823944-b4573389-520f-4816-a639-dc8a9a4ce962.png)
 **Source**: https://oc-scanpolicy.vercel.app/

 ## Prerequisites